Interplay of Fractional Chern Insulator and Charge-Density-Wave Phases in Twisted Bilayer Graphene: Model

 \section{Model}

 Our exact diagonalization study is based on the continuum model description of TBLG \cite{Santos2007,Bistritzer2011} at ${\theta = 1.05^\circ}$ (the $(31,1)$ commensurate superlattice in \cref{Santos2012}).
 We choose the nearest-neighbor hopping amplitude ${t=\SI{2.62}{eV}}$ from graphene and additionally include a phenomenological layer corrugation by using distinct intra- and intersublattice hopping amplitudes $w_{AA}$ and $w_{AB}$ \cite{Koshino2018,Abouelkomsan2020,Bultinck2020a}.
 Throughout this manuscript we fix ${w_{AA}/w_{AB}=0.7}$, and $w_{AB}$ is varied between the realistic values of \SI{90}{meV} and \SI{110}{meV} to account for model variations and the presence of strain or pressure in samples \cite{Bistritzer2011,Moon2013,Koshino2015,Koshino2018,Abouelkomsan2020}.
 We assume alignment with the hBN substrate, which, to lowest order, introduces a staggered potential that breaks $C_2$ sublattice symmetry and thus gaps the previously massless Dirac cones at the corners $\mathbf{K}_{\pm}$ of the moir\'{e} Brillouin zone (MBZ) \cite{Zhang2019a}.
 The resulting flat valence (conduction) bands of the $\tau=\pm$ valleys, presented in the top row of \cfig{fig:overview}, then acquire a Chern number ${C=\mp 1}$~${(\pm 1)}$.
 For a realistic substrate induced potential of $\Delta_{\text{hBN}}=\SI{15}{meV}$ \cite{Zhang2019a}, the valence and conduction bands are well separated, such that they may be treated separately for appropriate bandwidths and interaction strengths.
 Except for an inversion of the valley resolved bands along the $\mathbf{\Gamma}$-$\mathbf{M}$ path and an increased asymmetry of the gaps at $\mathbf{K}_{\pm}$ for lower $w_{AB}$, the single-particle dispersions in \cfig{fig:overview} are qualitatively similar for all considered values of $w_{AB}$.
 A more profound distinction is present in the Berry curvature of the valence ${\tau=-}$ band in the middle row of \cfig{fig:overview}.
 The rather uniform distribution for ${w_{AB}=\SI{90}{meV}}$ gradually develops a peak at $\mathbf{\Gamma}$ upon increasing $w_{AB}$ to $\SI{110}{meV}$.
 The analysis remains valid upon switching valley or band, as the Berry curvature is almost identical up to a sign flip, or combined sign coordinate inversion.
 Minor quantitative differences are the consequence of the slight particle-hole asymmetry of the dispersion.
+At this stage, it should be noted that the flatness of the Berry curvature is controlled by the combined choice of band parameters and twist angle, enabling a relatively uniform distribution also for ${w_{AB}=\SI{110}{meV}}$ at $\theta=1.15^\circ$ in \cref{Repellin2020}.